Saint-Michel is without doubt the most vibrant and colourful district of Bordeaux

 Today we stray off the beaten paths and away from the “bobo image”* that sticks to the skin of Bordeaux.
 Direction Saint-Michel, Saint-Mich among the locals, down-to-earth and cosmopolitan, with fewer tourists, more marked by time too.

 Rich in people and cultures, Saint-Michel is above all a blending and integration of many individuals and communities.
 In Saint-Michel, life follows the rhythm of the place, its couscous, pizzas or Breton crepes on the terraces.
-Walking through its streets, it is this diversity that one comes here to find, it constitutes the soul of this neighbourhood, like a taste from elsewhere in the reaches of the cobblestones.
+Walking through its streets, it is this diversity that one comes here to find, it constitutes the soul of this neighbourhood, like a taste from elsewhere but within the reaches of the cobblestones.

 Saint-Michel is without doubt the most vibrant and colourful district of Bordeaux.
 The streets are renovated and the stones walls regain their blonde colours as the rehabilitation works continues, but its identity remains the same.